7targets/7targets-docs/_posts/2023-11-18-ai-sales-knowledge-base-model.md

 ### Efficiency in Response:
 By automating initial responses and providing a basis for personalized follow-up, the model saves significant time for your sales team.
-### Retention in Information:
+### Retention of Information:
-Ensures that the information provided as old as 20 years is part of the KB and will help generate accurate, and up-to-date, reflecting well on your company's professionalism and reliability.
+Ensures that the information provided as old as 20 years or earlier is part of the KB and will help generate accurate, and up-to-date, reflecting well on your company's professionalism and reliability.
+Which Sales team member will remember this old information or case study.
 ### Enhanced Lead Engagement:
 By providing prompt and relevant responses, the model significantly improves the engagement with potential customers.
 ### Seamless Integration: